gt-health/gt-fhir-ansible/README.md

 This is the readme to the gt-fhir-ansible project

+This project is an ansible project built with ansible version 2.1.1.0

 The purpose of this project is to provide a way to quickly and easily build the gt-fhir-infrastructure for developing.

 The gt-fhir infrastructure consist of 3 roles